Managing type 1 diabetes at home

 Insulin

 Basal insulin should be given once a day, at the same time every day.
 Bolus insulin should ideally be given 15 minutes before a meal.
-Additional fast-acting insulin can be given to correct high blood glucose levels; this is known as a correction dose.
+Additional short-acting insulin can be given to correct high blood glucose levels; this is known as a correction dose.

 Injection technique guidance

-- Buttocks – we suggest this area is used for long acting insulin
+• Buttocks – we suggest this area is used for long-acting insulin.

-- Lateral aspect of arm – this area can be used for short acting insulin but this is not often taught to younger children due to the possibility of injecting in to the muscle.
+• Lateral aspect of arm – this area can be used for short-acting insulin but this is not often taught to younger children due to the possibility of injecting in to the muscle.

 Injection technique

-- Remove the insulin pen cap and check that you have the right insulin for the time of day
+• Remove the insulin pen cap and check that you have the right insulin for the time of day.

-- Screw on a new pen needle
+• Screw on a new pen needle.

-- Prime the needle with 2 units of insulin, to check if the needle and pen are working correctly, when a drop of insulin has been seen the pen is ready to use
+• Prime the needle with 2 units of insulin, to check if the needle and pen are working correctly.
+When a drop of insulin has been seen, the pen is ready to use.

-- Dial up the number of units calculated for the injection
+• Dial up the number of units calculated for the injection.

-- Choose the injection site
+• Choose the injection site.

-- Inject into the chosen site at a 90 degree angle, pressing down on the pen device button/plunger as far as it will go, it will then automatically reset back to zero indicating the dose has been administered
+• Inject into the chosen site at a 90-degree angle, pressing down on the pen device button/plunger as far as it will go and making sure to count to 10 before taking the needle out of the skin.

 Adjusting insulin doses

-For example if blood glucose levels are high or low on waking and remain similar throughout the day this would show that the background long acting insulin needs to be increased or decreased.
+Over time you and the young person with diabetes will learn to adjust insulin doses yourselves.
+The advice we give about when to change insulin, is based on blood glucose readings.
+For example, if blood glucose levels are high or low on waking and remain similar throughout the day this shows that the long-acting insulin needs to be increased or decreased.

 Blood glucose testing

-- Immediately before all main meals
+• Immediately before all food.

 Normal and abnormal blood test results

-Blood Test Result (mmol/L) | Status | Intervention |
+Blood Test Result (mmol/L) Status Intervention

-3.9 or under | Too low (Hypo) | Treat with fast-acting sugar immediately (see low treatment). |
+3.9 or under Too low (Hypo) Treat with fast-acting glucose immediately (see hypo treatment).

-4.0 – 6.9 | Normal | Follow advice on ‘bolus advisor’. |
+4.0 – 6.9 Normal Follow advice on ‘bolus advisor’.

-More than 7.0 | Above target | Follow advice on ‘bolus advisor’. |
+More than 7.0 Above target Follow advice on ‘bolus advisor’ as a correction dose may be needed.

-Remission (honeymoon) phase
+Remission phase

-At diagnosis your child is likely to need larger amounts of insulin because the body is not as sensitive to insulin as it should be.
-Once treatment starts, the body is likely to regain its sensitivity and the amount of insulin needed may be greatly reduced.
+However, once treatment starts, most people go through a ‘remission phase’ in which their existing beta cells still function, producing some insulin.
+Their body is likely to regain its sensitivity and the amount of insulin needed may be greatly reduced.
 The time this phase lasts varies from person to person.

 Dietitian

-You will be shown how to use a photo guide called ‘Carbs and Cals’ and match your portion of food to a photo book.
-This can be then inputted to the bolus meter following a test and the meter will tell you how much insulin to give.
+You will be shown how to use a photo guide called ‘Carbs and Cals’ where you match your portion of food to a photo.

 Take home medication